lbruun/DataSize/README.md

 ### Features

 * Blazingly fast
+* Small.
+Adds about 10KB to your project.
 * Supports both decimal calculation (1 kilobyte = 1000 bytes) as well as binary calculation (1 kikibyte = 1024 bytes).
 * Configurable:
     * Number of decimals (per unit type, for example for Megabytes print with 3 decimals)